 Conclusion

-The choice between Mediation and Arbitration largely depends on the nature of the dispute and the preferences of the parties involved.
+The choice between mediation, arbitration and Private Financial Dispute Resolution largely depends on the nature of the dispute and the preferences of the parties involved.
 Mediation is ideal for parties seeking a flexible, cost-effective, and collaborative resolution.
 Arbitration, on the other hand, is better suited for those who require a binding decision, especially in complex financial disputes where legal expertise is essential.
-Both methods offer a way to avoid lengthy and costly litigation, but they cater to different needs and priorities in dispute resolution.
+All methods offer a way to avoid lengthy and costly litigation, but they cater to different needs and priorities in dispute resolution.

 This article was written by Ann Thompson & Elena Panayi of Goodman Ray